 - hallucinations and delusions

-It should be noted that some substances have very damaging effects on the brain to the point of being able to create a mental illness where none previously existed.
-For example, alcoholics frequently suffer from depression that is induced and exacerbated through alcohol consumption.
-Even after completing treatment and regaining their sobriety, some former alcoholics continue to battle depression on an ongoing basis.
+It should be noted that some substances have very damaging effects on the brain, to the point of being able to create a mental illness where none previously existed.
+Even once the substance has been removed, the damage cannot be fully repaired without medical intervention and ongoing treatment and support.

 How We Tell the Difference